Complete Guide to Setting Up a Company Limited by Guarantee in Hong Kong

 Structure of a company limited by guarantee

-A company limited by guarantee must have a company secretary, which may be a natural person or a company.
-A company secretary must be a Hong Kong resident or have a registered office or place of business in Hong Kong.
+A Company Secretary: Can be an individual or a corporation, but must be a Hong Kong resident or have a registered office in Hong Kong.

 company limited by guarantee